andrewgull/tga_detection/README.md

 output_name: "results/tables/frequencies"
 ```

-Commands to run the pipeline with `Apptainer` and `conda` are the same as for the quick run.
+Commands to run the pipeline with `Apptainer` and `conda` are the same as for the quick run, except for the `--singularity-args` option: you might need to bind directory with the actual data to the container.

 # Parameters